nickjones/vimfiles/README.markdown

 Updating
 --------

-Since I directly linked to other GitHub repos, pulling updates requires a slight tweak:
+Since I directly linked to other GitHub repos through submodules, pulling updates requires a slight tweak:

     git pull --recurse-submodules

+Optionally, set git to always recurse submodules on a fetch/pull by setting an option

+    git config fetch.recurseSubmodules=true

+and then always using a standard pull or fetch

+    git pull

 Contributing
 ------------